goodwithtech/dockle/README.md

 <summary>Result</summary>

 ```
-FATAL   - Create a user for the container
+WARN    - CIS-DI-0001: Create a user for the container
         * Last user should not be root
-WARN    - Enable Content trust for Docker
+INFO    - CIS-DI-0005: Enable Content trust for Docker
         * export DOCKER_CONTENT_TRUST=1 before docker pull/build
-FATAL   - Add HEALTHCHECK instruction to the container image
+WARN    - CIS-DI-0006: Add HEALTHCHECK instruction to the container image
         * not found HEALTHCHECK statement
-FATAL   - Do not use update instructions alone in the Dockerfile
+PASS    - CIS-DI-0007: Do not use update instructions alone in the Dockerfile
-        * Use 'Always combine RUN apt-get update with apt-get install' : /bin/sh -c apt-get update && apt-get install -y git
-PASS    - Remove setuid and setgid permissions in the images
+PASS    - CIS-DI-0008: Remove setuid and setgid permissions in the images
-FATAL   - Use COPY instead of ADD in Dockerfile
+PASS    - CIS-DI-0009: Use COPY instead of ADD in Dockerfile
-        * Use COPY : /bin/sh -c #(nop) ADD file:81c0a803075715d1a6b4f75a29f8a01b21cc170cfc1bff6702317d1be2fe71a3 in /app/credentials.json
-FATAL   - Do not store secrets in ENVIRONMENT variables
+PASS    - CIS-DI-0010: Do not store secrets in ENVIRONMENT variables
-        * Suspicious ENV key found : MYSQL_PASSWD
-FATAL   - Do not store secret files
+PASS    - CIS-DI-0010: Do not store secret files
-        * Suspicious filename found : app/credentials.json
-PASS    - Avoid sudo command
+PASS    - DKL-DI-0001: Avoid sudo command
-FATAL   - Avoid sensitive directory mounting
+PASS    - DKL-DI-0002: Avoid sensitive directory mounting
-        * Avoid mounting sensitive dirs : /usr
-PASS    - Avoid apt-get/apk/dist-upgrade
+PASS    - DKL-DI-0003: Avoid apt-get/apk/dist-upgrade
-PASS    - Use apk add with --no-cache
+PASS    - DKL-DI-0004: Use apk add with --no-cache
-FATAL   - Clear apt-get caches
+PASS    - DKL-DI-0005: Clear apt-get caches
-        * Use 'apt-get clean && rm -rf /var/lib/apt/lists/*' : /bin/sh -c apt-get update && apt-get install -y git
-PASS    - Avoid latest tag
+WARN    - DKL-DI-0006: Avoid latest tag
+        * Avoid 'latest' tag
-FATAL   - Avoid empty password
+PASS    - DKL-LI-0001: Avoid empty password
-        * No password user found! username : nopasswd
-PASS    - Be unique UID
+PASS    - DKL-LI-0002: Be unique UID
-PASS    - Be unique GROUP
+PASS    - DKL-LI-0002: Be unique GROUP
 ```

 </details>